How did antibiotics transform global food production from 1935 to 2017?

 FAQs

-How much larger was agricultural antibiotic use compared to human medicine?
+How does agricultural antibiotic use compare with human medicine?

 What regulatory challenges emerged from agricultural antibiotic use?